cran/vdiffr/README.md

 have been assigned a theme).

-### Running tests

-You can run the tests the usual way, for example with `devtools::test()`.
-New cases for which you just wrote an expectation will be skipped.
-Failed tests will show as an error.

 ### Managing the tests

 When you have added new test cases or detected regressions, you can